 Learning How to Heal from Betrayal is About You, Not Your Marriage

 There are tons of resources out there, all claiming to have the answer to how to heal from betrayal trauma.
 Many will tell you you’re co-dependent.
 I won’t be one of them (though you might be).
 Sadly, many will tell you that your only healthy option is divorce.
 You certainly won’t hear that here.

 On the other hand, others will tell you that saving your marriage is the only Biblical option.
 We don’t believe that either.
 We do believe God has a good plan for you, and it may or may not include a healthy marriage.
 Only He knows.

 Truth be told, in this article, I’m not going to address your marriage much at all.
 (For help restoring a broken marriage, you can check out this page.)
-I don’t believe the healing of your heart is dependent on what happens in your marriage.
+I don’t believe the healing of your heart is dependent upon what happens in your marriage.
 Instead, in this ministry, we believe the true healing of your heart is possible only through the power of God.

 Our Theme Verse:

 We very much want to see your marriage restored.
 But more than that, we want to see YOU be healthy and whole and deeply in love with your Lord and Savior.
 Which is why our theme verse for this ministry is Jeremiah 17:14.

 Oh Lord if You heal me, I will be truly healed;